 Teaching assistants must be available for their contracted working hours.
-If they are unable to work for any reason during this time, for example due to sickness or caring for a dependent, they should report this using the normal absence procedure by contacting the headteacher by telephone and speaking to her directly, this absence will be supported by the TPAT staff absence policy.
+If they are unable to work for any reason during this time, for example due to sickness or caring for a dependent, they should report this using the normal absence procedure by contacting Joanna Harvey by telephone and speaking to her directly.